microsoft/qlib/README.md

     ```bash
     docker rm <container name>
     ```
+9. If you want to know more, please refer to the [documentation](https://qlib.readthedocs.io/en/latest/developer/how_to_build_image.html).

 ## Auto Quant Research Workflow
 Qlib provides a tool named `qrun` to run the whole workflow automatically (including building dataset, training models, backtest and evaluation).
 You can start an auto quant research workflow and have a graphical reports analysis according to the following steps: